abcdan/abcdan/README.md

 My name is Daniel and I'm a Software Engineer currently studying at Hogeschool Leiden in The Netherlands.
 Get to know me with this README!

+## 💪 Current projects
+I'm currently heavily working on a library called [Chainson](https://github.com/abcdan/chainson).
+It's a database without dependencies or SQL.
+It's basically a glorified persitstent Map that's also really easy to work with.

+Nex to that, I work on
+- [file.coffee](https://file.coffee) from time to time;
+- [EasyTickets](https://easytickets.xyz) once in a blue moon;
+- A lot of one day projects.

 ## ⚡ Recent activity
 <!--START_SECTION:activity-->